Paragon: a key to the city

 Coffered ceilings, which add ambience to a space without the need for spot lights, are also a new element.
 To add these, the rooms were stripped to their bare bones before being reconstructed.
 To the walls, different mouldings have been selected for each room.
 In the Garden Suite a rectilinear style has been chosen to look like garden trellis, whilst a more classical style of moulding can be found in the London Suite referencing the heritage of the building.

 The aim was to create spaces that feel homely, refined, understated and elegant.
 The new suites are grand in design, using luxurious textiles, wallcoverings, butter-soft leathers and beautiful crafted woods.
-All furniture has been manufactured in the UK and lighting fixtures are from Wales.
 A personal butler service, separate living room, oversized bed, marble bathroom with underfloor heating, built-in TV over the bathtub and a tropical rain shower are just some of the features that travellers can expect.